Inside: What foods have prebiotics? And how do they fit as part of healthy eating habits?

 Some sweeteners, Polydextrose (manmade from natural carbohydrates, added as a sweetener or to improve the texture of foods) and Arabinogalactose (produced from other carbohydrates to serve as a stabilizer, binder or sweetener) are examples of prebiotic carbohydrates that can be found as additives in common foods.

 Fiber supplements containing psyllium or inulin are prebiotics.
-However, other brands contain other types of fiber that has different effects.
-Of course, supplements offer the opportunity to boost fiber, but do not provide the other nutrients found in foods that supply dietary fiber, resistant starch or polyphenols.
+However, some brands contain different kinds of fiber and provide other effects.
+Regardless, supplements offer the opportunity to boost fiber, but they don’t provide the other nutrients found in foods that supply dietary fiber, resistant starch or polyphenols.

 Special Cases: Prebiotics & the Sensitive Gut